 The standby purchaser agreed to certain post-closing standstill and voting covenants and restrictions on its ability to sell shares for three years following the closing of the offerings and additional limitations for up to five years following the closing of the offerings.
-In addition, so long as ICG beneficially owns 5.0% or more of the shares of our common stock and a standstill termination event has not occurred, ICG shall generally vote all shares of common stock beneficially owned by ICG (a) for persons nominated and recommended by the Company's board of directors for election as directors of the Company and against any person nominated for election as a director by any other person, and (b) as directed or recommended by the Company's board of directors with respect to any proposal presented at any meeting of the Company's shareholders.
+In addition, so long as ICG beneficially owns 5.0% or more of the shares of our common stock and a standstill termination event has not occurred, ICG shall generally vote all shares of common stock beneficially owned by ICG (a) for persons nominated and recommended by the Company's board of directors for election as directors of the Company and against any person nominated for election as a director by any other person, and (b) as directed or recommended by the Company's shareholders.